 Between the six female principals are twelve Academy Award nominations and five wins.
-Only Daryl Hannah and Dolly Parton have not won, although Parton was nominated for Best Song from "Nine to Five" and "Transamerica."
+Only Daryl Hannah and Dolly Parton have not won, although Parton was nominated for Best Song from 9 to 5 (1980) and Transamerica (2005).

 The Natchitoches Hospital Administration wanted the film company to film their actual emergency room and intensive care ward.
 Gene Callahan had serious reservations filming in the actual hospital, just in case a heart attack patient should arrive interrupting filming.
-This set was built in the gym-stage used as the main film interiors studio.
-Location managers, after the film was released, repeatedly called Hub Braden (Art Director) in L.A. asking where the hospital location was because their film's director wanted to shoot in the same hospital.
+This set was built in the gymstage used as the main film interiors studio.
+Location managers, after this movie was released, repeatedly called Art Director Hub Braden in Los Angeles asking where the hospital location was, because their film's director wanted to shoot in the same hospital.

 Lori Tate, since the filming ended, has become the town of Natchitoches' official historian and city guide of the film's filming location sights.
-She appeared in the film as Mrs. Latcherie Sr. in the wedding scenes.
-Knowing everybody in town, she was a wonderful source for specialty set props and for sources in the area.
+She appeared in the film as Mrs. Latcherie, Sr. in the wedding scenes.
+Knowing everybody in town, she was a wonderful source for specialty set props, and for sources in the area.
 Lori directed the Production Designer to the baker who made the pink wedding cake and the groom's red velvet Armadillo shaped cake.
 The lady baker made several test Armadillo cakes for cutting tests, just to make sure the deep red cake batter color, after baking, was red.
-Lori Tate became the art department's favorite and brightest source in town.
-When an armadillo had been run down about a mile from the Holliday Inn hotel, Lori added daily flowers to the sign "killed in a role casting stampede for the part of Truvy".
+Lori Tate became the Art Department's favorite and brightest source in town.
+When an armadillo had been run down about a mile from the Holiday Inn hotel, Lori added daily flowers to the sign "killed in a role casting stampede for the part of Truvy".

 The trivia items below may give away important plot points.